From the Archive: Articles, Media & Links

 5. Ask your body to show you NO, and register which finger responds.
 Then ask your body to show you I DON’T KNOW/MAYBE/NOT AT THIS TIME.
 Register which finger responds.

 6. Each finger will indicate the same answer you received above from this point on.
-If your thumb is yes; it will always be yes, and so forth, every time you use this method to ask questions.
+If your thumb is yes; it will always be yes every time you use this method.

 7. Ask a few general questions to get the hang of this technique.
 Your questions must be yes/no, accurate, specific, and clear to receive a straightforward answer.

 Body Circling Method: Body circling is similar to finger lifting.
-You can use this technique standing or sitting.
+You allow the circling of your body clockwise or counterclockwise to indicate yes or no, You can use this technique standing or sitting.
 Instead of body circles, you can also use forward or backward leaning.
-For most people this method is even easier than the finger lift.
+For most people this method is easier than the finger lift.

 1. Relax.
 Intend that your inner mind answers your questions by circling your torso clockwise, counterclockwise, or side to side.
 If you are using the leaning method, your cues will be leaning forward, leaning backward, or leaning to either side.
 This allows you to have a fourth answer, such as NEED MORE INFORMATION, or YES, BUT NOT NOW.